HidekiNatsumi/School-System/README.md

 School-System
 ---

-A pretty basic School System
+A pretty basic School System(NO GUI)

 You can login/register as (Student/Professor/Admin)